-Never fear!
-The best of us get a little bit behind schedule from time to time (or all the time).
-If you are one of many who are spending your Christmas eve day chasing store closing deadlines this quick little DIY should help you out a lot.
-The best part?
-You (likely) won’t have to spend a cent.
-If you have visited a trendy store at any time over the past year and have a paper shopping bag hanging around then this DIY will save your gift-lacking behind.
-This crafty little bon bon uses nothing more than a fancy paper bag, some scissors and glue (and masking or sticky tape if you like) to turn recycling fodder into an upcycled gift.
+If you have visited a trendy store at any time over the past year and have a paper shopping bag, then this quick DIY might be the last-minute gifting solution for you!
+This crafty little bon bon uses nothing more than a fancy paper bag, some scissors and glue (and masking or washi tape if you like) to turn recycling fodder into an upcycled gift.

 - Paper shopping bag with a pretty print that you think deserves a second life.